-As of September 30, 2023 (unaudited) and December 31, 2022 Expressed in thousands of Chilean pesos (ThCh\$) (Translation of financial statements originally issued in Spanish-See Note 2.1)
+As of December 31, 2023 and 2022 Expressed in thousands of Chilean pesos (ThCh\$)

+(Translation of financial statements originally issued in Spanish-See Note 2.1)

 2.13 Employee benefits (continued)

 2.13.3 Profit sharing

 The Company recognizes a liability and an expense for profit sharing arrangements based on respective collective and individual contracts with its employees and executives, using a formula that considers the net income attributable to the Company's shareholders after certain adjustments.
 Transelec recognizes a provision when it has a contractual obligation or when a past practice has created a constructive obligation of agreement to IAS 19.